m3kkis/discordbot-dan1k/README.md

 * `!help` display all of the available commands.
 * `!inventory` display all items in your inventory.
 * `!leaderboard` display the leaderboard of your server, higher the "networth" the higher in ranks.
+* `!level` display your current level and progression.
 * `!lootbox <open|itemlist>` open a lootbox if you have the key or view all items available in lootbox.
 * `!money` display your current cash in pocket, bank and your networth.
 * `!rob` rob a member of your server.